bartvandebiezen/kirby-v2-scssphp/README.md

 2. Copy file ‘scss.php’ inside ‘snippets’ to Kirby’s snippets folder.
 3. Call the SCSS snippet with <?php snippet('scss') ?> in your HTML head.
 4. Create a folder ‘scss’ inside Kirby’s assets folder.
-5. Create a file ‘style.scss’ and place it inside ‘assets/scss’.
+5. Create a file ‘default.scss’ and place it inside ‘assets/scss’.
 6. Make sure the folder ‘assets/css’ exists on your server.

+## Using SCSS plugin

-Note: after installing this plugin, 'assets/css/style.css' will be overwritten automatically.
-Make sure you backup your original style.css file.
+After installing this plugin, 'assets/css/default.css' will be overwritten automatically.
+Make sure you backup your original CSS.

+It is possible to create different SCSSs for each Kirby template.
+Just use the name of your template file for the SCSS file (e.g. 'article.scss' for 'templates/article.php'), and place it in 'assets/scss'.
+If no SCSS file for a template can be found, 'default.scss' will be used.

 ## Critical SCSS (a.k.a. above the fold)